hazelnuttty/hazelnuttty/README.md

 # 👋 Hi, I'm Hazelnut [aka Hazel]

 ## 🚀 About Me
-Cybersecurity and automation enthusiast with a passion for OSINT, scripting, and ethical hacking.
+Cybersecurity and automation enthusiast with a deep passion for OSINT, scripting, and ethical hacking.
 Experienced in building automation tools, conducting security research, and exploring digital forensics.
 Constantly learning, adapting, and innovating in the ever-evolving world of cybersecurity.

 🔹 Specializing in cybersecurity, OSINT, and scripting
-🔹 Focused on automation and penetration testing
+🔹 Focused on automation, penetration testing, and threat intelligence
+🔹 Experienced in network security, vulnerability assessment, and exploit development
+🔹 Skilled in Python, JavaScript, and Bash for cybersecurity and automation
-🔹 Enthusiastic about ethical hacking and digital forensics
+🔹 Enthusiastic about ethical hacking, digital forensics, and reverse engineering
-🔹 Passionate about problem-solving through code
+🔹 Passionate about problem-solving through code and developing efficient security solutions
-🔹 Advocate for privacy, security, and digital intelligence
+🔹 Advocate for privacy, security, and digital intelligence in an increasingly connected world
+🔹 Dedicated to continuous learning and contributing to the cybersecurity community

+I believe that cybersecurity is not just about protecting systems—it’s about understanding how they work, how they can be exploited, and how to secure them effectively.
+My goal is to bridge the gap between offensive and defensive security, leveraging automation to enhance efficiency and accuracy in threat detection and mitigation.

 > “Efficiency through automation – let the code do the work.”
+> “Security isn’t a product, it’s a mindset.”

 ---